Schroedinger-Hat/sh-sessions/.github/ISSUE_TEMPLATE/cfp.md

     attributes:
       value: |
         # Guidelines

         Remember to respect the following things while presenting your talk

         - Respect the Code of Conduct
         - Use an inclusive language

+        The sessions are streamed on YouTube, but the speaker should attend in place.
+If you have any question feel free to drop a few lines to our [Email](mailto:events@schrodinger-hat.it)
   - type: dropdown
     id: format
     attributes: